MashhuMaximilian/Bucharest-Hangout/README.md

 # Best City in the US for Coffee Lovers

-*Data Science Capstone - IBM Data Science Professional Certificate on Coursera*
+*Applied Data Science Capstone - IBM Data Science Professional Certificate by IBM on Coursera*

 ## Introduction

-Introduction

 Coffee is one of the most consumed beverages in the world.
 One can say that, even on vacations, you cannot survive without it.
 Therefore, I took this thought in practice and though:
 "What if I were to go to the USA, for travel, where should I go to drink coffee from as many coffee stores as possible, in proximity to my hotel."